 What is amenorrhea?

-Amenorrhea is when you don’t have menstrual periods.
+Amenorrhea is the medical term for when a woman doesn’t have menstrual periods.
 There are two types of amenorrhea.
 Primary amenorrhea is when you are late to start your period for the first time.
 The normal age range is 14 to 16 years old.
 Secondary amenorrhea is when you miss a period for 3 months in a row or more.

 Symptoms of amenorrhea